Opinion: Blueberries from 2019 to 2020: the turning point

-The year 2019 will be considered as the year in which the world blueberry industry began a new trajectory.
-2020 will be the year when change begins to become the "new normal".
+The year 2019 will be considered the year in which the global blueberry industry began a new trajectory.
+2020 will be the year that change begins to become the "new normal."

 Last year, developments in the supply curve of fresh blueberries began to offer a new level of consistency.
 As a result, the greater consistency and availability of blueberries provide proportionally the highest expectations of the product delivered.
 Since the rise in blueberry consumption began with the release of health messages in the late 90s, industry growth and business opportunities have been fundamentally driven by supply.

 Recognizing the substantial efforts over the past 20 years by many public and private entities to significantly improve the quality of the product delivered to consumers, the fact is that most of the blueberries that consumers buy today do not exceed their wishes and expectations.